 The following sections describe the frameworks of the Media layer and the services they offer.

 Assets Library Framework

-AssetsLibrary.framework) provides a query-based interface for retrieving photos and videos from the user’s device.
-Using this framework, you can access the same assets that are normally managed by the Photos application, including items in the user’s saved photos album and any photos and videos that were imported onto the device.
+AssetsLibrary.framework) provides access to the photos and videos managed by the Photos app on a user’s device.
+Use this framework to access items in the user’s saved photos album or in any albums imported onto the device.
 You can also save new photos and videos back to the user’s saved photos album.